 Blinded by Choice

-Okay, so when it comes to your “problem,” I believe this is what the term embarrassment of riches was meant for.
+Okay, so when it comes to your ‘problem,’ I believe this is what the term embarrassment of riches was meant for.
 I’m very happy to hear that you’ve started to look at what’s there rather than what you perceive as missing.
-Nothing is ever really missing.
-We just get attached to certain ideas of permanence and then we act like something is wrong when our ideas don’t align with the ongoing, roiling action-of-being that appears to us as the outside world.
-In the end nothing is permanent, the only question is, are we present for its transition or some aspect of that transition?
+Because nothing is ever really missing.

-To escape this cycle of painful thinking you don’t need a whole new life.
-You just need to live your current one more consciously.
-You don’t need some big decision and a grand master-plan for change.
-You just need to —moment by moment— choose thoughts and experiences that feel good rather than choosing ones that lead you to feel some form of suffering.
+Don’t be overwhelmed.
+You don’t need some highly defined target or a big decision and a grand master-plan for change.
+You just need to —moment by moment— choose thoughts and experiences that feel good, rather than choosing ones that lead you to feel some form of suffering.

-For all you know that “successful” guy could go home to a marriage that makes him want to club himself to death with his own awards.
-He could have a debilitating disease.
+For all we know, the ‘successful’ people we see in relationships could go home to a marriage that makes them want to club themselves to death with their own credentials.
+That person could have a debilitating disease.
 Or a horrible sex life.
 Or ungrateful children.
-Or any number of things that would make his life not so impressive to live.
-It’s not how notable you are that dictates how good your life is.
-The only measure of a good life is the percentage of moments that were spent at peace or loving, as opposed to how many were spent in torment, or not-loving.
+Or any number of things that would make their life not so impressive to live.

 peace and a big hug. s